Table of Contents

 Well, there is not actually any technical analysis expertise of Bitcoin cryptocurrency.
 However, here is the aggregate rating for BTC from several traders & analysts on TradingView.

 Undoubtedly, such giants of financial thought like Warren and Joseph Stiglitz are making very dark price predictions for Bitcoin.
 Nevertheless, a lot of powerful and successful opinion leaders are 100% certain of Bitcoin’s future success.

-Here is a resonant post by Barry Silber that covers the most prominent Bitcoin bulls and bears, which clearly shows there is no lack in support for Bitcoin within the classic business community.
+Here is a resonant post by Barry Silbert that covers the most prominent Bitcoin bulls and bears, which clearly shows there is no lack in support for Bitcoin within the classic business community.

 Bitcoin Block Reward Halving 2020 Impact